 By now I am sure that a lot of you have heard of this case.
-A Massachusetts drug lab chemist was found to have falsified drug certificates by neglecting to test samples that she claimed to have tested, signing initials of other chemists and switching samples of drugs amongst different cases.
+A Massachusetts drug lab chemist, Annie Dookhan, was found to have falsified drug certificates by neglecting to test samples that she claimed to have tested, signing initials of other chemists and switching samples of drugs amongst different cases.
 This has effected over 60,000 samples and over 34,000 defendants.
+This is known as the Annie Dookhan Drug Lab Scandal.

 The question for a defendant is “what do I do if I think that my case involved a drug certificate issued by Annie Dookhan?” or “what do I do if I don’t know whether my case involved Annie Dookhan?”
 Even if your case is “over” (ie your probation is now terminated or your jail sentence completed), you may still have a legal remedy as a result of the Dookhan scandal.